csc4300-fa2023/GLBimport/README.md

-# GLTF import
+# GLTF/GLB import

-A simple example of how to import a new object in Three.js.
+A simple example of how to import a new .GLB object in Three.js.